prayerslayer/favsquare/README.md

 # TODO

-* Refactor database stuff in own module
+* Refactor infinite scrolling in jQuery Plugin, together with playlist feature
+	* Solution for first load needed
 * First time loading is rather slow due to the amount of API requests.
 Implement a spinner or some other loading message
-* Connect HTML5 Widgets with simple playlist feature.
 * Improve UI (Design, Styles, Twitter Bootstrap)

 # Implementation